-The pre-course activity must be completed and returned via email no later than Friday 19 November 2021.
+The pre-course activity must be completed and returned via email 2 weeks prior to the course.
 This activity is sent to you following registration.
 This activity is mandatory for those who are claiming RACGP CPD points, but it is strongly recommended for all students to complete.

 Prof Roy Beran - Neurologist & Professor